 You may have heard about glucosamine supplements and their ability to improve joint health.
-Glucosamine is an amino sugar that is made naturally in your body.
-It is a vital component of the cartilage that surrounds your joints and it is also found in synovial fluid, which lubricates your joints.
-When naturally occurring glucosamine begins to break down, cartilage degeneration begins and osteoarthritis may develop.
+Glucosamine is an amino sugar that is made naturally in the body.
+It is a vital component of the cartilage that surrounds the joints and it is also found in synovial fluid, which lubricates the joints.
+When naturally occurring, glucosamine begins to break down, cartilage degeneration begins and osteoarthritis may develop.

 Information about glucosamine

-- Glucosamine has not been approved by the FDA as a treatment for osteoarthritis.
+- Lack of FDA approval.
+Glucosamine has not been approved by the FDA as a treatment for osteoarthritis.

-- Glucosamine is gleaned from shellfish, though some manufacturers offer corn-derived versions for people with shellfish allergies.
+- Shellfish connection.
+Glucosamine is gleaned from shellfish, though some manufacturers offer corn-derived versions for people with shellfish allergies.

 Other conservative treatment methods

 If you’re working to improve the health of your joints, there are a number of other lifestyle changes that can improve elasticity and reduce the stress put on your joints.
-Engage in mild stretching and low-impact exercise.
-Always drink plenty of water and eat foods high in omega-3 fatty acids, as these will aid in joint lubrication.
-Remember that you should never begin any regimen of exercise or dieting, including supplements, without consulting a physician.
+You can engage in mild stretching and low-impact exercise.
+Drinking plenty of water and eating foods high in omega-3 fatty acids can aid in joint lubrication.
+But, remember that you should never begin any course of exercise or dieting, including supplements, without consulting a physician.